Trump promises court fight over Pennsylvania absentee votes

 The Supreme Court has never cited Bush v.
 Gore as the basis for a decision of the court.
 Kavanaugh is one of three justices who worked for Bush in the Florida case 20 years ago.
 Chief Justice John Roberts and new Justice Amy Coney Barrett are the others.

 Despite Trump’s recent criticism of the court, he has said that one reason he pushed for Barrett’s quick confirmation as a justice was to have her on the court for any post-election disputes.
-Barrett.
-Kavanaugh and Justice Neil Gorsuch are the three Trump appointees on a court that now has a 6-3 conservative advantage.
+Barrett, Kavanaugh and Justice Neil Gorsuch are the three Trump appointees on a court that now has a 6-3 conservative advantage.